Oscar G. Mayer Sr.: Personal life

-At the urging of the Mayor of Chicago, Carter Harrison Jr., Mayer became involved in Chicago civic organizations, starting in 1912 when he was named to the board of the Chicago Public Library.
+At the urging of the Mayor of Chicago, Carter Harrison IV, Mayer became involved in Chicago civic organizations, starting in 1912 when he was named to the board of the Chicago Public Library.
 He was a longtime participant in the Chicago Association of Commerce and Industry, serving as its president from 1938 to 1940.
 He served on the board of trustees of the University of Illinois from 1934 to 1940, and as its chairman in 1938 and 1939.
 He had been elected as a Republican to the board in a special election in 1940, and was reelected in 1942.

 He received honorary degrees from Ambrose College, Beloit College and the University of Wisconsin.
 In 1965, Chicago's Loyola University selected him as one of six city residents recognized for their "dedicated service in the Chicago community."
 Northwestern University honored him in 1951 with its Centennial Award.

 Mayer died at age 76 on March 5, 1965, almost 10 years after his father, at his home in Evanston, Illinois.
 He had suffered two heart attacks in 1952.
 He was survived by his wife, the former Elsa Stiglitz, as well as a daughter, three sons and 12 grandchildren.